CanadianGreg/SF314-52-macOS/README.md

 # WIP (Jan 25, 2018)
-# macOS for Asus Zenbook UX330UA
+# macOS for Acer Swift 3 SF314-52
-This project is to give the UX330UA an almost complete and functional build of macOS <S>10.13 High Sierra</S> 10.12 Sierra
+This project is to give the SF314-52 an almost complete and functional build of macOS 10.13 High Sierra

 ## My Specs
-Model: UX330UAK
+Model: SF314-52

-Bios: 305
+Bios: 1.07

-CPU: Intel i5-7200U
+CPU: Intel i5-8250U

-GPU: Intel HD620
+GPU: Intel UHD 620

-RAM: 8GB DDR3
+RAM: 8GB DDR4

 Display: FHD, 1920x1080

-Storage: SATA 3 Micron 256GB
+Storage: PCI-E NVME Intel 600p 256GB

-Wifi: Intel Dual Band Wireless-AC 8260
+WiFi: Intel Dual Band Wireless-AC 7265

 ## Note
 Your laptop may or may not have the exact specs as mine.
 Results may vary.
 If you need help, please ask.